DexterHuang/CyberCodeOnline/contribution/notes/files/chicken_statue.md

+>A funny shaped stone of some sort cathces your eyes.
+You get closer to take a better look.

 >A petrified chicken.
 You are not sure how it ended up here, or what it is doing in the middle of nowhere to begin with.
 A small chicken, it seems, peaceful, harmless looking ordinary chicken.
 However, you get an eerie feeling